 Ms. Jaffray spent 10 months working in a military hospital near Bordeaux, France, before being transferred to a mobile ambulance unit in Adinkerke, Belgium.
 This area was only a few kilometres from the front lines and was frequently bombed.
 She was coming out of a covered passageway of one of the wards when a bomb fell in front of her, severely wounding her foot.

 The nursing director of the unit wrote to Jaffray's mother, “At one o’clock last night, the hospital was bombarded by German aviators, and she was wounded in the foot by a piece of shrapnel from one of the bombs…It is a bad wound.”
 Her injury led to an amputation, making her Canada’s only female war amputee of the First World War.

-A week after the incident, Ms. Jaffray was awarded the Croix de Guerre with an additional star for her services, though she felt that all the nurses in her unit were equally deserving of it.
-She was the first Canadian woman to be awarded this
+A week after the incident, Ms. Jaffray was awarded the Croix de Guerre by the French military for her bravery, with an additional star for her services, though she felt that all the nurses in her unit were equally deserving of it.
+She was the first Canadian woman to be awarded this medal.

 Ms. Jaffray passed away on July 23, 1972.

 Share this page